Help your little rascals get into the spirit of the witching season this year by getting them a little Halloween gift.

 But while true magic is hard to come by, you could give the illusion of it with this LED potion desk lamp.

-As you can see from the video, this lamp looks like a pot full of magic potion.
+As you can see this lamp looks like a pot full of magic potion.

 And it changes colour magically, shining from blue to green to red to yellow and back again.